linhanzhang/Lableimage/README.md

 <img width="700" src="images/screenshot2.png" >
 </p>

 By using the ` spark-submit `  command, we set the application to run on a local Spark "cluster".
-Since we have already build the JAR, all you need to do is to run the code below:
+Since we have already built the JAR, all you need to do is to run the code below:

 ```
 docker run -it --rm -v "`pwd`":/io -v "`pwd`"/spark-events:/spark-events spark-submit --packages 'com.uber:h3:3.7.0' target/scala-2.12/lab-1_2.12-1.0.jar height